kl1nton/1_Applied_Basic_Science/3_Pathology.md

 ## Questions 3.71-3.80

 ### Q3.71
-The histology report of a patient who had undergone surgery to remove a lump involving the right lobe of the thyroid gland came back as papillary carcinoma.
+The histology report of a patient who had undergone surgery to remove a lump involving the right lobe of the thyroid gland came back as _papillary carcinoma_.
 Which of the following statements about this tumour is true?

-	A. It is commonly seen only in old age
+	A. It is commonly seen only in old age - F
-	B. It classically presents with bone pain and tetany
+	B. It classically presents with bone pain and tetany - F
 	C. It has a poor prognosis
 	D. It disseminates via the haematogenous route
+	E. It is treated by total thyroidectomy with preservation of the parathyroid glands

-	E. It is treated by total
+#### Answer: E. It is treated by total thyroidectomy with preservation of the parathyroid glands - ?

 ### Q3.72
 A patient with fat malabsorption caused by biliary tract disease develops vitamin K deficiency.
 Which of the following clotting factors will not be carboxylated in this patient?